YueYANG1996/KnoBo/README.md

 ## Extract Features
-To extract features from the images using different models, you can run the following command:
+After running the [`setup.sh`](setup.sh), you should have the features extracted from the two CLIP models we trained in the `data/features/` directory.
+If you want to extract features using other models, you can run the following command:
 ```bash
 python modules/extract_features.py \
     --dataset_name <NAME OF THE DATASET> \